MichaelCMC/Front-end_ND/landing-page/README.md

-# README
-Udacity Front-end Nanodegree Landing Page Project.
+# Landing Page Project (Udacity Front-end Nanodegree)

 ## Starter Code
 For the project, the starter code provided by Udacity gave a static HTML landing page with CSS styling.
 The starter code can be found at [Udacity Starter Code](https://github.com/udacity/fend/tree/refresh-2019/projects/landing-page)